monsoonmaelstrom/book2/book2.md

 I nod.

 “We used to make crowns like that.
 I recognized the weaving.
-I taught her that,” Reese says, and I get the distinct impression she’s trying to avoid the question.
+I taught her that,” Reese says, and I get the distinct impression she’s trying to avoid answering the question.

 “What was she like before?”
 Alex asks, letting her.